vitringr/vault/nodes/Software Architecture.md

 # Software Architecture

-The high-level design and structure of a software system.
+The high-level macro structure of a software system.

 ---